HITECHCRIME/HC_SG76_Born_and_Raised/README.md

 stardust in your nose (?)
 is blight
 get the smoke
-its its ghosts and whatnot
-that forever
-will be gone
-when i'm done aye

-get the smoke
-its its ghosts and whatnot
+it's its ghosts and whatnot
-that forever
+that forever - no
-will be gone
+will to fight
-when i'm done aye
+but i tried aye

 -